-This video will show how to quilt a quilt.
-Quilting the top attaches all the quilt layers together - the top, the batting and the backing.
+This video will show how to machine quilt a quilt.
+Quilting the top attaches all of the quilt layers together - the top, the batting and the backing.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate